 A wide range of rituals are performed at this temple but listed below are a few very popular or important ones:

 Sarpa Dosha / Sarpa Samskara

 Sarpa Samskara/Sarpa Dosha is the puja performed to snake god to get rid of the sarpa dosha or any negativity being caused in one’s life.
-Sarpa Dosha is being afflicted by the sarpa (serpent) dosha (curse) either knowingly or un-knowingly through many ways in one’s present or previous births.
-People from various places across the country perform this puja at Sri Kukke Subramanya temple ro rid the dosha off.
+Sarpa Dosha is being afflicted by the sarpa (serpent) dosha (curse) either knowingly or unknowingly through many ways in one’s present or previous births.
+People from various places across the country perform this puja at Sri Kukke Subramanya temple to get rid of the dosha.

 The seva occurs during the day and the food will be provided to the devotees by the temple trust, for four people per seva.

 This ritual is performed for one’s relief from Kaala sarpadosha, santaana dosha (Childlessness) and related problems.
 The Puthrasanthana puja to rid of childlessness is performed on all days except on Ekadashi or any other days on which a Hindu devotee observes fasting.